lnx66/agents-for-openbb/README.md

 To do this, we must:

-- Define a function that can be called by the LLM powering our custom agent, and decorate it with the `@remote_function_call` decorator.
+- Define a function with the `@remote_function_call` decorator
-- Update the system prompt to list all of the available widgets that the custom agent can retrieve data from.
+- Update system prompt to include available widgets
-- Enable remote function calling for the custom agent in the `copilots.json` endpoint (this is used by the OpenBB Workspace to know that remote function calling is supported by the custom agent).
+- Enable remote function calling in `copilots.json` endpoint

-Here is a minimal example that will allow our custom agent to retrieve data from widgets that has been added as priority context (without modifying their input parameters):

-In the example above, we choose to use the currently-set values of the widget parameters.
-In a more advanced example, we could modify the input parameters of the widget depending on the user query.
+In the example above, we use the widget's current parameter values, but in more advanced cases, we could modify these based on the user query.

-A few important things to note:
-- The function must be an `async` function.
-- The function must accept the `request` argument, which will be passed into the function when it is called.
-- The function must be decorated with `@remote_function_call`.
+The function must:
+- Be `async`
+- Include the `request` parameter
+- Use the `@remote_function_call` decorator
-- The function must yield the result of the `get_remote_data` function, which must specify the `widget` and `input_arguments` to retrieve data for.
+- Yield the result of `get_remote_data`, specifying both `widget` and `input_arguments`

 #### `@remote_function_call`
-The `@remote_function_call` decorator is used to specify that the function is capable of retrieving data from widgets on the OpenBB Workspace.
+The `@remote_function_call` decorator marks a function for retrieving data from OpenBB Workspace widgets.

-The decorator must specify the `function` name that corresponds to the remote functions supported by the OpenBB Workspace.
-Currently only `"get_widget_data"` is supported.
+It requires a `function` parameter (currently only `"get_widget_data"` is supported).

-By default, the full data retrieved from the widget is dumped as a string and returned to the LLM.
-However, you can also optionally specify an `output_formatter` function that will be used to format the output of the data retrieved from the widget, so that it can be passed back to the LLM in a readable format.

-The `output_formatter` function must accept a list of `DataContent` objects, and must return a string.
+By default, widget data is returned to the LLM as a raw string.
+You can provide an optional `output_formatter` function that accepts a list of `DataContent` objects and returns a formatted string.

-Here's an example of a `DataContent` object with a single item and no extra citations:
+Example of a `DataContent` object with a single item:

 ```python
 from common.models import DataContent, SingleDataContent, RawObjectDataFormat